-This vision and many of the objectives listed above are reflected in the evaluation criteria set forth in this document for the use of incentives.
-This Policy, then, is intended to serve as a tool to advance the vision, and achieve the goals, outlined in the 2017-2022 "Independence For All" Strategic Plan through a thoughtful approach to economic development in our community.
+This purpose and many of the objectives listed above are reflected in the evaluation criteria set forth in this document for the use of incentives.
+This Policy, then, is intended to serve as a tool to advance the Purpose Statements and objectives in the City's Action Plan through a thoughtful and disciplined approach to economic development in our community.